 - adapt to diverse and changing technology environments;

-- Apply knowledge of complex analog and digital audio systems
+- apply knowledge of complex analog and digital audio systems; and

 - evaluate audio program material and make technical and aesthetic decisions based upon those observations.

-Download the music production and engineering concentrate courses.
+Download the music production and engineering concentrate courses below.
 Students are strongly encouraged to verify their course requirements with the Office of the Registrar.